ckrapu/ckrapu.github.io/_drafts/2025-07-29-highly-capitalized-farm-operations.md

 Let's walk through a few illustrative points.

-### Will you always need that combine?
+### Combine vs serfs
 A big grain operation runs a combine that costs a million dollars (new) and harvests approx. 100 acres a day[^3].
 From old farming records from the early USA, we know that a man can harvest about two acres a day by hand.
-Given that robots don't get arthritis and don't mind working in the sun, you could probably get 2x (4 ac / day) a human's performance over the same 24 hours.
+Given that robots don't get arthritis and don't mind working in the sun, you could probably get 200% (4 acres / day) of human's performance over the same 24 hours.
 This tells us that roughly 40 units of autonomous labor would be needed to match the million-dollar combine with a break-even price of $$ \$1,000,000 / 40 = \$25,000$$ .
 Given that new humanoid robots are coming out at or below that level, I see unfavorable signs for the future of big iron.

 If you are thinking of investing in a brand new combine, do you really want to bet that big tech cannot produce a robot smart and durable enough to harvest corn?